Why did you choose to pursue your degree at USC?

 What is one of your favorite memories from your program?

-What course in the program did you enjoy the most and why?
+What course in your program did you enjoy the most and why?

 What advice do you have for incoming students?